chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 Similar to the explication of *length*, the notion of a String *containing* another String must be made precise using the definitions introduced so far.
 It's important to note that in the current system the relation of *containment* is materially different from the standard subset relation between sets.
 For example, the set of characters in *"rat"* is a subset of the set of characters in *"tart"*, but *"rat"* is not contained in *"tart"* because the order of the characters is different.

-Consider the strings *"rat"* and *"strata"*.
-The string *"rat"* *is contained* in the string strata", because the order of the string *"rat"* is preserved in *"strata"*.
-An intuitive way of capturing this relationship is to map the indices of the characters in *"rat"* to the indices of the characters in *"strata"* which correspond to the indices in *"rat"*.
+Consider the Strings *"rat"* and *"strata"*.
+The string *"rat"* *is contained* in the String strata", because the order of the String *"rat"* is preserved in *"strata"*.
+An intuitive way of capturing this relationship is to map the indices of the Characters in *"rat"* to the indices of the Characters in *"strata"* which correspond to the indices in *"rat"*.
 A cursory (but incorrect) definition of *containment* can then be attempted, using this insight as a guide.

 **Containment (Incorrect Version)** t ⊂:sub:`s` u